volta-cli/rfcs/text/0000-informational-commands.md

 This RFC does not propose, but allows for the possibility of, a JSON mode (`--print=json`) or similar at a later time if that proves desirable.

-Below, this design is worked out in detailed examples.
+## Detailed Command Output

+Here we supply a worked example of each *variant* in both *output styles*.

 ### Assumed Configuration